Virginia Town Challenges Free Tarot Reading at New Age Store

-When Mark Mullins opened a new age retail store in rural Virginia, he offered free tarot readings to attract customers, until the city informed him he was violating zoning laws.
+When Mark Mullins thought to attract customers by offering free tarot readings at his new age store in rural Virginia, the city quickly informed him he was violating zoning laws.
 Now, Mullins finds himself embroiled in a battle with the city, accusing the council of pandering to religious zealots and impinging on his first amendment right of protected speech.

 Mullins and his partner, Jerome VanDyke, own Mountain Magic and Tarot in downtown Richlands, Virginia.
 A six-year resident of the community, Mullins became interested in tarot as a teenager, saying his love for heavy metal sparked an interest in mysticism and the occult.

 “I just wanted to read anything I could find on magic,” Mullins told Gaia in a recent interview.
 “It was the first thing I became obsessed with and it’s lasted 30 years.”

 Mullins and VanDyke are the first openly gay couple to open a business in the rural, and overwhelmingly Christian town, admitting they sometimes face discrimination.
 But the two don’t seem phased by the occasional bigotry; instead they say local residents take greater issue with misconceptions surrounding the nature of their trade.